-All electrical equipment at Seqwater workplaces must be designed, constructed, installed, protected, maintained and tested and tagged in accordance with section 6.8, so as to minimise, so far as reasonably practicable, risks to health and safety associated with electrical hazards in connection with the electrical equipment.
+All Electrical Equipment at Seqwater workplaces must be designed, constructed, installed, protected, maintained and tested and tagged.

-The following are general safety rules when using electrical equipment or undertaking electrical work at an Seqwater workplace:
+The following are general safety rules when using Electrical Equipment or undertaking Electrical Work at an Seqwater workplace:

-- always check that the electrical equipment used has been tested and tagged and is in current test date - all portable electrical equipment used must be connected to a safety switch (refer to Section 5.5.2 for further information on safety switches) - if using a portable safety switch, always test that it trips after the equipment being used is plugged in, by pressing the test button on the side of the safety switch - ladders and work platforms used for electrical work at Seqwater workplaces must be of fiberglass construction i.e. ladders made of conductive material (e.g. metal) must not be used to perform any electrical work - never use a double adaptor or piggy back plug in a workshop, construction site or other work areas, including offices; use an appropriate power board - if any electrical leads to portable equipment are damaged, or single insulated coloured cables are showing, do not use the equipment - if personal electrical equipment is to be used at the workplace by a worker, the worker needs to visually check that it is safe, has been tested and tagged and is in current test date (i.e. radio, charger, etc.) - look for obvious damage, defects or modifications to the electrical equipment, including accessories, connectors, plugs or cord extension sockets - check that flexible cords are effectively anchored to equipment, plugs, connectors and cord extension sockets - check that covers, guards, etc. are secured and working in the manner intended by the manufacturer or supplier - check that ventilation inlets and exhausts are unobstructed.
+- always check that the Electrical Equipment used has been tested and tagged and is in current test date - all portable Electrical Equipment used must be connected to a Safety Switch (refer to Section 3.4.2 for further information on Safety Switches) - if using a portable Safety Switch, always test that it trips after the equipment being used is plugged in, by pressing the test button on the side of the Safety Switch - ladders and work platforms used for Electrical Work at Seqwater workplaces must be of fiberglass construction i.e. ladders made of conductive material (e.g. metal) must not be used to perform any Electrical Work - never use a double adaptor or piggy back plug in a workshop, construction site or other work areas, including offices; use an appropriate power board - if any electrical leads to portable equipment are damaged, or single insulated coloured cables are showing, do not use the equipment - if personal Electrical Equipment is to be used at the workplace by a worker, the worker needs to visually check that it is safe, has been tested and tagged and is in current test date (i.e. radio, charger, etc.) - look for obvious damage, defects or modifications to the Electrical Equipment, including accessories, connectors, plugs or cord extension sockets - check that flexible cords are effectively anchored to equipment, plugs, connectors and cord extension sockets - check that covers, guards, etc. are secured and working in the manner intended by the manufacturer or supplier - check that ventilation inlets and exhausts are unobstructed.

-All electrical equipment that is hired for use at an Seqwater workplace, or brought onto an Seqwater workplace by a third party must be:
+All Electrical Equipment that is hired for use at an Seqwater workplace, or brought onto an Seqwater workplace by a third party must be: